What makes Palm Beach a unique affordable luxury travel destination?

 Palm Beach is easy to get to with numerous major airlines flying into West Palm Beach International Airport.
 I usually fly Southwest, which has some of the best super saver airline fares starting at around $200 round trip from New Orleans (I typically arrive on a Thursday and leave the following Monday).
 With its famed Leopard Lounge, courtyard dining, luxurious interiors and its quiet, secluded pool area, the chic Chesterfield Hotel (which you can book here) is where I love to stay.
 It's within easy walking distance to Worth Avenue as well as the many one-of-a-kind boutiques and galleries, the beach and all of the fabulous dining choices Palm Beach has to offer.
 Rates in the off-season start at $185 per night.

-FRIDAY: I'm up early and I like to walk several blocks to the Surf Side Diner on South County Road for a tasty organic breakfast of eggs over medium easy, salad, wheat toast and strong coffee.
-Solos, couples and families frequent this popular breakfast establishment with newspapers and big screen TVs to keep you informed on the latest news.
+I'm up early and I like to walk several blocks to the Surf Side Diner on South County Road for a tasty organic breakfast of eggs over medium easy, salad, wheat toast and strong coffee.
+Solos, couples and families frequent this popular breakfast place with a classic, casual and laid-back diner atmosphere.

 *Update: 264 Grill is no longer open for business.
 Try out one of these restaurants instead.